Please advise if you have access to ads from other locations.

 world famous now, but as well, local Swedish firms such as

-(Pebco) and (WD) and Leidesdorffs etc carried the Record/ABU tackle in their respective catalogs.
+Paul Berghaus (Pebco) and Wilhelm Denninghoff (WD) and Leidesdorffs etc carried the Record/ABU tackle in their respective catalogs.

 The influence on and by GÖTE